ajhenley/gitbook/working_with_others.md

 <!--djw:done-->
 When working on a team one person will create a very basic project and a repository.
 Next they should check the basic project into the new repository on GitHub.
+Generally the basic project should consist on only one file: readme.md.

 ####Adding Collaborators
 Before you can work on a team you must create a single repository for the team.
 Then from that repository add some collaborators.
 You can do this from the GitHub website by clicking on the repository.
 Then select **Settings**.
 Then select **Collaborators**.
 Enter the Collaborator's email or full name.